pokle/purescript-vanilla/DESIGN.md

 - Connection this all sounds like D3! https://d3js.org

+# Influences
+- I really like how Haxl batches updates with a cache.
+Infact its api seems to only batch.

 # DOM modifications
 Only need to happen in the browser.
 Server side code only needs to render a string.